 In 1961, the population crisis debate, along with funding shortages, convinced PPFA to merge with the World Population Emergency Campaign, a citizens' fund-raising organization to become PPFA-World Population.

-Alan Frank Guttmacher became president of Planned Parenthood in 1962.
+In 1962, Alan Frank Guttmacher became president of Planned Parenthood.

 Until 1962, PPFA concentrated its efforts on strengthening its ties to affiliates, expanding public education programs, and improving its medical and research work.

-In 1966, PPFA began awarding the Margaret Sanger Award annually to honor individuals for excellence and leadership in furthering reproductive health and reproductive rights.
+In 1966, PPFA began awarding the Margaret Sanger Award annually to honor individuals of distinction in recognition of excellence and leadership in furthering reproductive health and reproductive rights.

-Planned Parenthood has received federal funding since 1970, when President Richard Nixon signed into law the Family Planning Services and Population Research Act, amending the Public Health Service Act.
+Planned Parenthood has received federal funding since 1970, when President Richard Nixon signed into law the Family Planning Services and Population Research Act.

-Alan Frank Guttmacher's tenure as president of Planned Parenthood ended in 1974.
+Alan Frank Guttmacher served as president of Planned Parenthood until 1974.

-In 1977, the Center for Family Planning Program Development became an independent organization and was renamed the Guttmacher Institute.
+In 1977, The Center for Family Planning Program Development, which was founded as a semi-autonomous division of Planned Parenthood, became an independent organization and was renamed the Guttmacher Institute.

-In 1978, Faye Wattleton became the first African American and youngest president of the Planned Parenthood Federation of America.
+In 1978, Faye Wattleton became the first African American president of the Planned Parenthood Federation of America.

-In 1992, Faye Wattleton's term as president of Planned Parenthood ended.
+Faye Wattleton served as president of Planned Parenthood until 1992.

-In 1992, Planned Parenthood played a key role in the landmark abortion rights case Planned Parenthood v Casey.
+In 1992, Planned Parenthood played a key role in landmark abortion rights cases such as Planned Parenthood v.
+Casey.

-In 1996, Gloria Feldt became the leader of Planned Parenthood, and activated the Planned Parenthood Action Fund (PPAF).
+In 1996, Gloria Feldt led Planned Parenthood and activated the Planned Parenthood Action Fund (PPAF).

-In 1996, the Planned Parenthood Action Fund was founded by then-president Gloria Feldt to maintain supportive health rights and support political candidates of the same mindset.
+In 1996, Gloria Feldt, then-president, founded the Planned Parenthood Action Fund to maintain supportive health rights and support political candidates with the same mindset.

 In 2005, Planned Parenthood Minnesota, North Dakota, and South Dakota was fined $50,000 for violating a Minnesota state parental consent law.